-Tamarack will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+Siberian Larch will grow to be about 60 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and should not be planted underneath power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.
+It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
-It is not particular as to soil type, but has a definite preference for acidic soils.
+It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
-This species is native to parts of North America.
+This species is not originally from North America.